tradle/why-hypercore/FAQ.md

 ## Planned experiments

-1. **Streaming Hyperbee** from static store, AWS S3
+1. **Streaming Hyperbee** from the static store, AWS S3
-2. **Backing up Hyperbee to S3**, in shards
+2. **Backing up Hyperbee to S3**, in shards (segments)
-3. **Union of Hyperbees** from shards
+3. **Union of Hyperbees** from shards (cane be locally or over the network).
+How can we support more than 2 Hyperbees in union?
 4. **Union of Hypertries**.
-Different from mountable Hypertries, as does not prefix keys.
+Different from mountable Hypertries, as it preserves the keys, while mounting prefixes them.
 5. **Key rotation with verification** (using multi-key).
 Needed for mobility as new machine has its own keypair.
 Research how to sign keypair transition, in view of not having an old keypair.
-6. **Restore from S3** with key rotation.
-New machine does not have old
+6. **Restore from S3** with key rotation, as new machine does not have old keys.
 7. **Multi-writer via Delta feeds**.
 Each single-writer publishes only to Delta feed, which everyone in the swarm subscribes to.
 One elected master publishes to all.
 Hard problem: master election and fallback.
+Leaderless is almost always better, but can't think of a way to do it with single-writer.